toddmotto/fireshell/README.md

 2. Clone the git repo — `git clone https://github.com/toddmotto/fireshell.git`

+## Platform support

+FireShell runs on both Mac OS X, Linux and Windows.
+Automated command-line scripts are only supported on Mac OS X and Windows.

 ## Documentation

-View the developer documentation on FireShell for further reading and learning.
+View the developer [documentation](docs/DOCUMENTATION.md) on FireShell for further reading and learning.
 You may need to install a few assets before you can get started, such as Node, Git, Grunt.

 ## Features